 Pena Palace

-One of the first sights you’ll spot from the road to Sintra, Pena Palace stands high above the town with its candy-colored walls, turrets, and domes.
+Pena Palace will be one of the first sights you’ll spot on your way to Sintra.
+It stands high above the town with its candy-colored walls, turrets, and domes.
 This 19th-century Romanticist palace is surrounded by dense forest and sweeping views.
 On a full-day tour, you’ll explore the exterior and park, and get photo-worthy angles without waiting in long lines.

 Quinta da Regaleira